SaskPower: Facilities

 SaskPower has a total generating capacity of 5,437 megawatts (MW) from 31 generating facilities, including three coal-fired power stations, ten natural gas stations, seven hydroelectric stations, eight wind power facilities and three solar facilities.
 Of these 31 facilities, 12 of them are operated by Independent Power Producers who sell electricity to SaskPower through a Power Purchase Agreement.

-The Chinook Power Station is a 350MW combined-cycle natural gas power station near Swift Current that has come online in 2019.
+The Chinook Power Station is a 350 MW combined-cycle natural gas power station near Swift Current that has come online in 2019.

 The Boundary Dam Power Station is a coal-fired station, the number 3 boiler of which was chosen for renewal as a carbon capture and storage facility.

 The SaskPower transmission system utilizes lines carrying 230,000 volts, 138,000 volts and 72,000 volts.
 There are 59 switching stations and 200 distribution stations on the transmission system.

 SaskPower has four interconnections to Manitoba, one interconnection to North Dakota, and one interconnection to Alberta.
 Manitoba and North Dakota are on the same grid frequency as Saskatchewan, which means interconnections can be made directly using a normal AC transmission line.
 Alberta is part of WECC, so the interconnection relies on an AC/DC-AC link via the McNeill HVDC Back-to-back station.

 In 2022, SaskPower signed an agreement with Southwest Power Pool to increase transmission capacity between Saskatchewan and the United States.
 The agreement enables the import and export of up to 650 MW of power starting in 2027.